Maggie and the Ferocious Beast

 Maggie and the Ferocious Beast is a Canadian animated children's television series created by Michael and Betty Paraskevas.
 The program was based on the 1996 book The Ferocious Beast with the Polka-Dot Hide and its sequels, which were also written by the Paraskevas.
-The show began as a series of shorts aired on the Canadian channel Teletoon in 1998.
-In the U.S, the first full-length episode premiered on Nickelodeon's Nick Jr. block on June 5, 2000, and in Canada, the first full-length episode premiered on Teletoon on August 26, 2000.
-The series ran for three seasons, airing its final episode on June 9, 2002.
+The show started off as a series of shorts aired on the Canadian channel Teletoon (now as "Cartoon Network Canada") in 1998.
+Two years later, the first full-length episode was first premiered on Nickelodeon as part of the preschool-aimed Nick Jr. programming block on June 5, 2000, in the U.S. until premiering on Teletoon on August 26 of that same year in Canada.
+The show ran for three seasons, airing its final episode on June 9, 2002.

 Premise

-A 5-year-old girl named Maggie creates her own map of an imaginary world known as Nowhere Land that, in reality, takes the characters nowhere.
+A redheaded 5-year-old girl named Maggie creates her own map of an imaginary world known as Nowhere Land that, in reality, takes the characters nowhere.
 She imagines that the characters Beast and Hamilton Hocks are her best friends.